 The legislation under which statutory office holders are appointed or hold office will usually contain provisions relating to the circumstances in which a statutory office holder may be removed from office.
 Some legislation includes provisions setting out conduct obligations for statutory office holders that are separate from the arrangements in s.14 of the PS Act.

-The Australian Public Service Commissioner (the Commissioner) has the function of inquiring into suspected breaches of the Code by statutory office holders, and determining whether the statutory office holder has breached the Code (regulation 6.1A of the PS Regulations).
+The Australian Public Service Commissioner (the Commissioner) has the function of inquiring into suspected breaches of the Code by statutory office holders, and determining whether the statutory office holder has breached the Code (s.56 of the PS Regulations).
 While the Commissioner is able to determine that a statutory office holder has breached the Code, the Commissioner is unable to impose a sanction.
 However, the Commissioner may make recommendations about the matter.

 Where it is suspected that a statutory office holder covered by the Code may have breached the Code in relation to their treatment of an APS employee, it is advisable to discuss the matter with the Australian Public Service Commission.